 Use the ‘pay someone else’ functionality in the app with your KOHO direct deposit details

 Once the transfer has been confirmed by Wise, sit back and wait

 You can find a more detailed step-by-step guide here

 Some resources you might find helpful

 Getting started with all things money when you move can be mind boggling.
-Here’s some blog posts that’ll put you a few steps ahead.
+Here are some blog posts that’ll put you a few steps ahead.

 We’ve partnered with Peoples Trust, a federally regulated bank to hold any money you load onto your KOHO card.
 This means that if anything were to happen to us (and that’s a big if!), your money would be safe and you’d be able to access it through Peoples Trust.
 If you place your money in interest-bearing accounts, not only will you get a high interest rate, but your funds will also be eligible for CDIC insurance.